Agoric/documentation/main/guides/getting-started/start-a-project.md

   </details>

 ## Starting a Local Agoric Blockchain
-Now go ahead and start the network using the `yarn start` command.
+Now go ahead and start a local Agoric blockchain using the `yarn start` command.

 ```sh
 yarn start:docker